nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons and tasks using the `listall` command.
 Multiple tasks and persons in the list.
 First person must already be assigned to the first task.
    2. Test case: `unassign pi/1 ti/1`<br>
-      Expected: Details of the unassigned person and task shown in the status message.
+      Expected: Details of the unassigned person and task shown in the feedback message.
 The task should no longer be assigned when using the `findp NAME` command, where `NAME` is the full name of the first person in the list.
       * Follow-up test case: `listall`, followed by `unassign pi/1 ti/1`<br>
-        Expected: Error details shown in status message indicating that the first person has not been assigned to the first task.
+        Expected: Error details shown in feedback message indicating that the first person has not been assigned to the first task.
    3. Test case: `unassign pi/1`<br>
       Expected: No tasks or persons are unassigned.
-Error details shown in status message.
+Error details shown in feedback message.
    4. Other incorrect `unassign` commands to try: `unassign`, `unassign 1 1`, `unassign pi/x ti/y` (where `x` or `y` is larger than the number of persons or tasks contained in the list displayed).<br>
       Expected: Similar to previous.